Michigan 500: First wins and best-career results

 Due to the demanding nature of the course and high attrition, particularly in the 500-mile races, Michigan produced numerous surprise winners and was the site of several first-time winners on the Indy car circuit.
 During the USAC era, Michigan was site of the only championship car wins for Ronnie Bucknum and Bill Vukovich II, as well as the first career wins for Tom Sneva and Danny Ongais.
 In the CART era, the Michigan 500 was the site of the first career wins for Pancho Carter (only career win), John Paul Jr., Emerson Fittipaldi, Scott Goodyear, Scott Pruett, Tony Kanaan, and Patrick Carpentier.
 Tomas Scheckter notched his first career IndyCar win while the race was under IRL sanctioning.

 Other "surprise" wins include Johnny Rutherford's 1986 Michigan 500 triumph – his final career victory, and Scott Goodyear's 1994 win, the lone win for King Racing in Indy car racing.
 Along with the first-time winners, a number of other drivers on the Indy car circuit achieved their career-best finishes at Michigan.
-Drivers include Dominic Dobson, Mark Smith, and Hiro Matsushita, who finished 3rd, 5th, and 6th, respectively in the 1994 race.
+Drivers include Josele Garza (2nd in 1986), and Dominic Dobson, Mark Smith, and Hiro Matsushita, who finished 3rd, 5th, and 6th, respectively in the 1994 race.
 Derek Daly, who suffered a devastating crash at Michigan in 1984, scored his final career top five at Michigan in 1989.

 Two-time Indy 500 winner Arie Luyendyk finished second twice at the Michigan 500 (1991, 1994).
 Notably, both instances were with fledgling teams.
 His second place in the 1994 race marked the only top-three ever achieved by the Indy Regency Racing team.
 The two drivers that won the Michigan 500 twice in their careers (Michael Andretti and Scott Goodyear), have a similar footnote in that neither ever won the Indianapolis 500.
 Goodyear finished second twice at Indy, and likewise Andretti's best finish was only second place.